weesvisje/docs/docs/installation/csharp.md

 ## Installation

 > Currently, the C# SDK runs on macOS, Windows, and Linux.
+Currently, there is no peer to peer capabilites of the C# SDK, however we are working on it.
 Xamarin iOS and Android Support are coming soon.
 Please email us at [contact@ditto.live](mailto:contact@ditto.live) if these other platforms are essential for you.

 The C# SDK is available as part of [NuGet](https://nuget.org).
 The common ways to install the SDK is with either the NuGet Package Manager, the .NET CLI, or by adding a reference to the CSProj XML file.